gecrooks/modern-python-template/README.md

 ## Create repo

 Next we need to initialize a git repo.
 It's easiest to create the repo on github and clone to our local machine (This way we don't have to mess around setting the origin and such like).
 Github will helpfully add a `README.md`, the license, and a python `.gitignore` for us.
+On Github, add a description, website url (typically pointing at readthedocs), project tags, and review the rest of github's settings.

 Note that MacOS likes to scatter `.DS_Store` folders around (they store the finder icon display options).
 We don't want to accidentally add these to our repo.
 But this is a machine/developer issue, not a project issue.
 So if you're on a mac you should configure git to ignore `.DS_Store` globally.